StraboLLC/Ramble_Web/Readme.md

 * `/mobileapi` => Handles all Mobile Application Requests
 * `/tmp` => Temporary Folder to Handle All Uploads.
 Files are deleted/moved from this folder when they are done with.

+### TODO
+* Start refining the Javascript files to make it more object oriented.